Rambo: Last Blood: Filming

 Principal photography began on October 2, 2018, in Bulgaria.
 It was previously scheduled to begin on September 1, 2018, and before that on October 27, 2014, in Shreveport, Louisiana.
 Barraza filmed her scenes in Tenerife (Canary Islands).
 Principal photography was completed on December 4, 2018.
 Additional photography took place at the end of May 2019.

 Music

-Brian Tyler, who composed for Stallone on Rambo and The Expendables trilogy, returned to score Rambo: Last Blood.
+Brian Tyler, who composed for Stallone on Rambo, The Expendables, The Expendables 2 and The Expendables 3 returned to score Rambo: Last Blood.
 Tyler shared his scoring process with Dread Central:

-Rambo: Last Blood is a very emotional story and the music needed to reflect the tone that the director, Adrian Grunberg, set so beautifully.
+Rambo: Last Blood is a very emotional story, and the music needed to reflect the tone that the director, Adrian Grunberg, set so beautifully.
 I wrote a series of heartfelt and passionate themes that echo Rambo's yearning for family, justice, requital, and compassion.
 These ideas created a tonal tension that was both challenging and rewarding as a composer.
 Lush strings, massive brass, thunderous percussion, delicate piano, and harrowing trumpet duets echoed the themes of loss, regret, hope, and vengeance.
 It has been an incredible ride composing for this timeless character.